 You must complete a minimum of 200 paid hours of nursing assistant related work under the direction of a licensed nurse in order to renew.
 Your renewal notice must be signed by an LPN, RN, ARPN, or authorized Human Resources representative and returned to our office before your expiration date.

-Your new certificate with wallet card will be mailed out the business day following the day you were recertified.
+Your new certificate with wallet card will be mailed out within a week following the day you were recertified.
 If your certificate is returned to UNAR as non-deliverable, you will need to submit a Duplicate Certificate Application and pay the appropriate fee before we will send out another certificate.

 Changes to your address, phone number or email address can be made by logging into your TMU account, click on Profile and make the necessary changes.
 Do not forget to click on Update/Save once you have made the necessary changes.